Drought exposes WWII ships in the Danube

 "These vessels have been sunk and they have been lying on the river bed ever since," the EU ambassador to Serbia, Emanuele Giaufret, said during a recent trip to the wreckage site.
 "And this is a problem.
 It's a problem for the traffic on the Danube, it restricts the capacity to move, it's a hazard because certain vessels still contain unexploded ordnance."

 Accompanying Giaufret was Alessandro Bragonzi, the head of the European Investment Bank in the Western Balkans.
-He said the project consists of the removal of 21 sunken vessels.
+He said the project would remove of 21 sunken vessels.

 "It has been estimated that more vessels are underwater, up to 40, but those that are currently impeding the fairway conditions of the Danube, especially during periods of low water level, are 21," Bragonzi said.

-Experts say the salvage operation will consist of removing the explosive materials from the sunken vessels and then destroying the wrecks, rather than dragging the ships out of the river.
+Experts say the salvage operation will involve removing the explosive materials from the sunken vessels and then destroying the wrecks, rather than dragging the ships out of the river.